PantelisAndrianakis/Breezy/documentation/tooling/language-server.md

 - **Go to definition.** Jumping from a use takes you to its declaration — a method call to the method, a field to the field, `new Foo` and a class name to the class, a function call to the function.
+- **Find references.** From any use (or the declaration) the server lists every use of that symbol across the project, plus the declaration itself.

 Under the hood the server forwards what the compiler itself reports — diagnostics from `breezy --check`, and hover/definition from `breezy --symbols` (a symbol index